risk-first/website/book/Blurb.md

 Visit **https://riskfirst.org** for more details.

-## About This Book
+## About _The Menagerie_

 This book is volume one of the **Risk-First** series.

 In the first part, it makes the case that you can view _all_ of the activities on a software project as _managing risk_.

 The second part introduces a menagerie of different risks you're likely to meet on a software project, and tries to name and classify these risks so that we can try to understand them better.

+The first step to beating your enemy is _knowing_ your enemy.